 Upon completion of the Performance Test process a Providing Unit's Performance Scalar may be reset to 1.
-This award will only be allocated once all the necessary work has been completed and any subsequent reports provided and approved by the testing teams within EirGrid and SONI.
+This award will only be allocated once all the necessary work has been completed and any subsequent reports provided, and are approved and deemed to have met the requirements of the Performance Test by the testing teams within EirGrid and SONI.

-The exact requirements for each Performance Test will be agreed by the relevant testing teams within EirGrid and SONI, including what the Providing Unit is required to achieve to warrant the allocation of a successful Performance Test result.
+The exact requirements for each Performance Test will be agreed by the relevant testing teams within EirGrid and SONI with the Providing Unit, including what the Providing Unit is required to achieve to warrant the allocation of a successful Performance Test result.
 These requirements may vary depending on the type of Providing Unit.
 The purpose of the Performance Test is to account for a lack of data to rectify poor recent performance which has resulted in the Providing Unit making changes to its plant to rectify the issue.
 Care will be taken when scheduling a Performance Test however to try to align with other tests which may be required by that Providing Unit.